ucl-arc-tre/portal/docs/High-Level_Design.md

 ### Overview

 The portal is deployed as a set of Kubernetes resources onto the ARC TRE's production/staging Amazon EKS clusters.
-An nginx reverse proxy receives all incoming http(s) requests, serving the web frontend at `/`, routing `/web/api` requests via an oauth2-proxy, and forwarding `/tre/api` requests.
+A reverse proxy receives all incoming HTTPS requests, serving the web frontend at `/`, routing `/web/api` requests via an authentication proxy.
+TRE API requests are east-west to `/tre/api`.

 As a target architecture, the diagram below shows how in the future, in addition to existing UCL TREs, other UCL systems and services will be able to access data in the portal database via api.